Laelmano24/changeLogs-simple-panel/README.md

 ### 4. Configure Environment Variables

-Create a file named `.env` in the root of the project and add the following:
+Go to the .env file and put your settings:

 ```env
 WEBHOOKURL=your_discord_webhook_url